ChriZhang/academic-kickstart/content/publication/heat shape/index.md

-+++ title = "Fredholm transformation on Laplacian and rapid stabilization for the heat equation" authors = ["Ludovick Gagnon, Amaury Hayat, Shengquan Xiang & Christophe Zhang"] date = 2021-10-08 publication_types= ["2"] publication= "In Journal of Functional Analysis" publication_short= "In JFA" url_pdf= "https://www.sciencedirect.com/science/article/abs/pii/S0022123622002841" url_preprint="https://hal.archives-ouvertes.fr/hal-03319847/" abstract="We study the rapid stabilization of the heat equation on the 1-dimensional torus using the backstepping method with a Fredholm transformation.
-We prove that, under some assumption on the control operator, two scalar controls are necessary and sufficient to get controllability and rapid stabilization.
-This classical framework allows us to present the backstepping method with Fredholm transformations on Laplace operators in a sharp functional setting, which is the main objective of this work.
-Finally, we prove that the same Fredholm transformation also leads to the local rapid stability of the viscous Burgers equation. " +++
++++ title = "Approximate control of parabolic equations with on-off shape controls by Fenchel duality" authors = ["Camille Pouchol, Emmanuel Trélat & Christophe Zhang"] date = 2022-12-08 publication_types= ["2"] publication= "" publication_short= ""
+url_pdf= ""
+url_preprint=""
+abstract="We consider the internal control of linear parabolic equations through on-off shape controls, i.e., controls of the form M (t)χω(t) with M (t) ≥ 0 and ω(t) with a prescribed maximal measure.
+We establish small-time approximate controllability towards all possible final states allowed by the comparison principle with nonnegative controls.
+We manage to build controls with constant amplitude M (t) ≡ M .
+In contrast, if the moving control set ω(t) is confined to evolve in some region of the whole domain, we prove that approximate controllability fails to hold for small times.
+The method of proof is constructive.
+Using Fenchel-Rockafellar duality and the bathtub principle, the on-off shape control is obtained as the bang-bang solution of an optimal control problem, which we design by relaxing the constraints.
+Our optimal control approach is outlined in a rather general form for linear constrained control problems, paving the way for generalisations and applications to other PDEs and constraints. " +++